febaisi/action-github-app-jwt-installation-token/README.md

-# action-github-app-token
+# action-github-app-jwt-installation-token

-This uses GitHub Apps to fetch a GitHub auth token for a GitHub App installation.
+This uses Octokit to fetch a GitHub App JWT as well as the installation access token if installationId is given.
-The GitHub App is used to authorize API access across multiple repositories.

 ## Development